ViacomInc/data-point/packages/data-point/README.md

 </details>

-### <a name="function-reducer">FunctionReducer</a>
+### <a name="function-reducer">Function Reducer</a>

-A FunctionReducer allows you to use a function to apply a transformation.
-There are several ways to define a FunctionReducer:
+A function reducer allows you to use a function to apply a transformation.
+There are several ways to define a function reducer:

 - Synchronous `function` that returns new value
 - Asynchronous `function` that returns a `Promise`
 - Asynchronous `function` with callback parameter
-- Asynchronous through [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) `function` **only if your environment supports it**
+- Asynchronous `function` through [async/await](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) **(only if your environment supports it)**

-**IMPORTANT:** Be careful with the parameters passed to your reducer function; DataPoint relies on the number of arguments to detect the type of ReducerFunction it should expect.
+**IMPORTANT:** Be careful with the parameters passed to your function reducer; DataPoint relies on the number of arguments to detect the type of function reducer it should expect.

 #### <a name="function-reducer">Returning a value</a>